 A recent study by CSO Insights defines sales ops as, “a strategic function, designed to provide a platform for sales productivity and performance by providing integrated methods, processes, tools, technologies and analytics for the entire sales force and senior executives.”

 Define a Formal Sales Process

 Good data begins with measurable inputs.
-A sales process consists of a series of steps that your sales team takes to convert prospects into customers.
+A sales process is a series of steps that your sales team takes to convert prospects into customers.
 A recent survey by Vantage Point Performance and the Sales Management Association shows that companies that implemented a formal sales process experienced 18% more revenue growth than companies that did not.
-By defining the stages and related activities in your team’s sales process, you will be better able to identify and track indicators at each phase of a sale.
+Defining each stage and related activities in your team’s sales process can help you identify and track key indicators at each phase of a sale.
 This can help you determine where sales are most often delayed or lost and where to focus on improvement.

 Break the elements of a sale down into a series of steps.
 Each step likely fits into one of four main “stages” in the sales process.
 1. Prospecting, or lead generation 2.
 Initial contact and lead qualification 3.
 Follow-up and personalized sales pitch 4.
 Negotiation and Sale Closure There are many steps involved in each stage, and any given step may require various iterations before it is successful.

 Now focus on the data.
 Measure the activities related to each of these steps and consider the data in context.
 This will help you to identify the strengths and weaknesses in the current sales process.

 There is always room for improvement, and good data management should inform changes to your sales process.
 What’s important is to focus on how your team functions.
 Don’t forget that your team members are also valuable sources of information.

 Consider these questions when developing revisions to your sales process: